If West Virginia bettors choose one time to attend live racing at Mountaineer Park in New Cumberland, Saturday is a good one.

 Simplification was the fastest of the day at Gulfstream a week before the journey to West Virginia.
-Trainer Antonio Sano said the stable shoots for the Grade I, $1 million Pennsylvania Derby at Parx Racing on Sept.
+Trainer Antonio Sano said the stable is shooting for the Grade 1, $1 million Pennsylvania Derby at Parx Racing on Sept.
 24 after the West Virginia Derby.

 Simplification ran a good fourth in the Kentucky Derby.
 He could be in a good stalking position here.